 - Chia seeds

 The other great thing about smoothies is that you can prepare them ahead of time and make lactation smoothie freezer packs for later!
 Just add your fruit and leafy greens to a ziplock bag or freezer-safe mason jar and add milk (or almond milk), and greek yogurt and dry ingredients when you’re ready to blend them.
-Making smoothies in advance is a great way to prepare for baby’s arrival and something you can check off of your pregnancy checklist.
+Making smoothies in advance is a great way to prepare for baby’s arrival and something you can check off of your pregnancy checklist before the big day.

 You can also customize them to what you want!
 Swap out mango for blueberry or make a green lactation smoothie with spinach!
 Enjoy blending these lactation smoothies up and sipping away!